+With Languages

-With Languages offers a specialization in the Bible, biblical interpretation, and theology and emphasizes a student's abilities to research using Hebrew and Greek language tools and to produce scholarly, biblical and theological research projects.
-It will help those who are pursuing a terminal degree in Biblical with modern strategies for ministry.
-Emphasis is placed on thorough research and effective communication, comprehension of foundational biblical and theological truths, and a commitment godly Christian character.
+offers a specialization in the Bible, biblical interpretation, and theology and emphasizes a student's abilities to research using Hebrew and Greek language tools and to produce scholarly, biblical and theological research projects.
+It will help those who are pursuing a terminal degree in Biblical Studies.